duocircle/remoteauth-php-sdk/README.md

 ## Methods

-The Client exposes the following methods:
+The Client exposes the following methods.
+All methods must be passed the `RemoteAuthUser` you are authenticating as.
+Optional arguments for payload and ignoring cached request results.

-* `applicationMembersByToken($user)` - Returns the ApplicationMember records that exist between the User and the Application attached to the given token.
+* `applicationMembersByToken($user, $ignoreCache)` - Returns the ApplicationMember records that exist between the User and the Application attached to the given token.